balaegalapati/MyInterviewPractice/Microservices.md

   * Scalability
   * Disaster recovery
 * Kubernaties there is minimum 2 nodes
-  * Master Node -->This is MV or Phisical server which contains services to maintain Kubernaties clusters
+  * Master Node/Control Plain node -->This is VM or Phisical server which contains services to maintain Kubernaties clusters
     * API service (Rest APIs,CLIsetc)
     * Controller manager
     * Scheduler